Republic of Albania

 Tirana

-In close cooperation with the Albanian Ministry of Finance and Economy, the Ministry of Education, Youth and Sport, the National Agency for Vocational Education and Training and Qualifications, the National Agency for Employment and Skills and other Albanian educational institutions the Regional Office Tirana implements projects in the focus areas of vocational education and training, school quality development and digitisation.
+In close cooperation with the Albanian Ministry of Economy, Culture and Innovation, the Ministry of Education and Sport, the National Agency for Vocational Education and Training and Qualifications, the National Agency for Employment and Skills and other Albanian educational institutions the Regional Office Tirana implements projects in the focus areas of vocational education and training, school quality development and digitisation.

-• Vocational education and training (all 34 schools of vocational education in Albania and 10 vocational training centres, with a focus on tourism and IT education)
+• Vocational education and training (all 29 public schools of vocational education in Albania and all 10 public vocational training centres, with a focus on tourism and IT education)

 • School quality development and gender mainstreaming